WP-API/node-wpapi/CONTRIBUTING.md

 ## License

-All code contributed to this repository will be licensed under (and should be compatible with) the [MIT license](http://opensource.org/licenses/MIT).
+All code contributed to this repository will be licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Code you contribute should be owned by you, and by submitting a pull request you assert that the Node WordPress REST API client team has the authority to license that code to other people.